who I am and why I do this

 - The infamous floods of Genesis and Noah’s ark lasted 40 days and nights

 - Hebrews roamed the desert for 40 years before being led to the promised land

-- Jesus went in the desert for 40 days of quiet and wrestled with demons before he began his ministry (which lasted 40 months.)
+- Jesus went in the desert for 40 days of quiet, reflection (and inner turmoil) before he began his ministry (which lasted 40 months.)

-I’ve done a variety of programs committing to 40 days of observance.
-Cleanses, Kundalini kriyas, and a 40 day commitment of Ayurvedic self-care.
-I can’t explain the mystery of this number, but I can proclaim the efficacy of doing something consistently for 40 days.
-Did I ever miss a day?
-Of course.
-That’s life.
-(Imperfect.)
-But 40 days proved to be a magic number, each time instilling something valuable.
+I’ve done a variety of programs committing to 40 days of observance. cleanses, kundalini kriyas, and a 40-day commitment of ayurvedic self-care.
+I can’t explain the mystery of this number, but I can attest to the efficacy of doing something consistently for 40 days. there’s magic there.